-The Villoutreix Laboratory is an interdisciplinary research group interested in the development of new inference and machine learning methods in the context of developmental biology.
+The Villoutreix laboratory is an interdisciplinary research group interested in the development of new inference and machine learning methods for developmental biology.

 For biologists: Building on an expertise encompassing the study of multiple model organisms (sea urchin, c. elegans, drosophila, zebrafish, mouse), we aim at developing new methods bridging the study of morphogenesis with the study of differentiation trajectories to understand the regulation of cellular dynamics in space and time.